phreborn/MLCAF/Tutorial/TQFolder.md

 }
 ```

-Tags can be defined in separate `<>` brackets or join them in one pair separated by a comma.
+Tags can be defined in separate `<>` brackets or joined in one pair and separated by a comma.

 <!-- Check that the tag example is correct. -->
 <!-- console